Vietnam.vn - Nền tảng quảng bá Việt Nam

-Decree 01/2025/ND-CP expected to improve rice export efficiency
+Decree 01/2025/ND-CP expects to improve rice export efficiency

 Decree 01/2025/ND-CP dated January 1, 2025 amending Decree 107/2018/ND-CP on rice export business is expected to help rice export activities improve.

-Reporter of Industry and Trade Newspaper had an interview with Dr. Le Quoc Phuong - Former Deputy Director of Industry and Trade Information Center - Ministry of Industry and Trade about this Decree.
+Reporter of Industry and Trade Newspaper had an interview with Dr. Le Quoc Phuong - Former Deputy Director of the Center for Industry and Trade Information - Ministry of Industry and Trade about this Decree.

 Ông Lê Quốc Phương - Nguyên Phó Giám đốc Trung tâm Thông tin Công nghiệp và Thương mại (Bộ Công Thương) (ảnh Cấn Dũng)